Medically reviewed by Drugs.com. Last updated on Sep 3, 2023.

 Bronchopulmonary dysplasia (BPD) is a long-term condition that affects your baby's lungs.
 BPD is also called chronic lung disease.
 BPD can prevent your baby's lungs from working properly and lead to serious breathing problems.

 The exact cause of BPD is not known.
 The following conditions may increase your baby's risk of BPD:

 - Babies who are born premature or at a low birth weight are at increased risk of BPD.
 Most premature babies are born before vital organs have fully formed.
 They often have immature lungs that were damaged after birth.
 BPD often occurs in babies who weighed less than 2 pounds when they were born.
-The lower the birth weight and the more premature a baby is, the more likely he is to have BPD.
+The lower the birth weight and the more premature a baby is, the more likely he or she is to have BPD.